kele6man/Morse-code-with-Raspberry-Pi-Pico/README.md

 ## Code Structure

-- **MORSE_EN and MORSE_BG** dictionaries contain Morse code correspondences for the English and Bulgarian alphabets.
+- **MORSE_EN** dictionarie contain Morse code correspondences for the English alphabetsщ.
 - **DOT_TIME, DASH_TIME_MIN, DASH_TIME_MAX** define the timing parameters for Morse symbols.
 - **Functions**:
     - `dot()`: Activates the LED for the duration of a dot.